 I have noticed however that most of the times when I have actually finished something, I was, in my mind, helping someone else.

-Reviewing my journal, I noticed a pattern developing over the course of last year.
+I noticed this while reviewing my journal.
+The force behind crossing the finishing line has almost always been either accountability, or my belief that someone else is relying on me.
+I noticed a pattern developing over the course of last year.
 Whenever I had an idea that I wanted to see done, I tried to frame it in somebody else' canvas.
 If I could do that, I shared the idea with the person and got them involved as a partner.
 Chances of success I've observed were directly proportional to how much I care for the person.
 Some of the things I started that I couldn't fit in to help someone else are still in "TODO" state, despite the long and clear road-maps I created for them.